All Episodes

 The possibility of blackmail was going on here.

-This is the governor of New York, um, let's go.
+This is the governor of New York.

-Here's James Carville, uh, ladies and gentlemen on uh uh Larry King Live, John King filling in for Larry King.
+Here's James Carville, ladies and gentlemen, on Larry King Live.

-Uh John King filling in for Larry King said to James Carville, many people in Washington say the last thing Hillary Clinton needs is a public discussion about sexual.
+John King filling in for Larry King said to James Carville, many people in Washington say the last thing Hillary Clinton needs is a public discussion about sexual I don't think he should resign.

 It's a tragedy for his family.

-I'm a little bit skeptical that this thing is not there's not some political motivation that's going to be uncovered here.
+I'm a little bit skeptical that this thing is not, there's not some political motivation that's going to be uncovered here.

 I think the press needs to look into why are we sitting here going crazy on this about a man hooking up with a prostitute?

-It's not the first time this happened.
+This is not the first time this happened.

-Well, James, why the hell did Washington shut down and go into a tizzy last October about Mark Foley?
+Well, James, why the hell did Washington shut down and go into a Tizzy last October about Mark Foley?

 I mean, don't we know from looking at the House of Representatives that certain members have always been running around with the pages?